Analysis of singular subspaces under random perturbations: Proofs of , , Proposition and

 Using a similar argument as in the proof of Proposition \ref{prop:2inf}, we obtain

-It suffices to establish a bound for $ \|({U}^\T \widetilde{U}_{r} - O)\widetilde{D}_{r}\|$ in the second term on the right-hand side of \eqref{eq:240319}.
-Such a bound has been previously established in \cite[Lemma 15]{YW24}.
-To ensure our proof is self-contained, we repeat their proof here and provide the explicit constants.
+It suffices to establish a bound for $\|({U}_k^\T \widetilde{U}_{k} - O)\widetilde{D}_{k}\|$ in the second term on the right-hand side of \eqref{eq:240319}.
+A similar bound for the case $k=r$ has been previously established in \cite[Lemma 15]{YW24}.
+We generalize the proof from \cite[Lemma 15]{YW24} here with explicit constants.

-Let $U_0$ denote the matrix whose columns are orthonormal and span the complement of the subspace $U$.
+Let $U_0$ denote the matrix whose columns are orthonormal and span the complement of the subspace $U_k$.
 We first show that

 for some orthogonal matrix $O_3$.
-Here $\sin(\Theta/2) =\diag(\sin(\theta_1/2),\cdots, \sin(\theta_r/2))$ and To see \eqref{eq:rewrite0319}, since
+Here, $\sin(\Theta/2) =\diag(\sin(\theta_1/2),\cdots, \sin(\theta_k/2))$ and To see \eqref{eq:rewrite0319}, since

-the SVD of $\widetilde{U}_{r}^\T U_0$ is given by
+the SVD of $\widetilde{U}_{k}^\T U_0$ is given by

 for some orthogonal matrix $O_3$.
 Combining \eqref{eq:svd0319} with

 we prove \eqref{eq:rewrite0319} and consequently